meilisearch/engine-team/resources/meilisearch-release.md

 5. Click on the `Draft a new release` button

 6. Fill the form with:
-- the title of the release: `vX.X.Xrc0`
+- the title of the release: `vX.Y.Zrc0`
-- the tag associated to the release: should be `vX.X.Xrc0`
+- the tag associated to the release: should be `vX.Y.Zrc0`
-- ⚠️ the branch on which to push the tag: `release-vX.X.X`.
+- ⚠️ the branch on which to push the tag: `release-vX.Y.Z`.
 Do not push the tag to `main`!
 - the description: add as many details as possible: the PRs, the authors, the new usage, the external contributors we want to thank...
 - ⚠️ the `This is a pre-release` check box